Odesa braces for looming Russian assault

 “I’m Russian-speaking, I speak Russian all my life,” says Ivanin.
 “I know Ukrainian too, but generally I always preferred Russian.
 But I can’t tolerate [Russians] now.
 There will be no peace.
 Only victory,” he says.

 That sentiment is shared by many in Odesa.
-Kordynovska, the aid coordinator, wishes the world saw it their way.
+Kordynovska, the aid co-ordinator, wishes the world saw it their way.

 “We are shocked at the passive position of [other countries],” she said.
 “I read one post today, where a guy says, ‘if I understand correctly, bin Laden destroyed two buildings and he is called an international terrorist.
 Now one crazy fucking guy destroys thousands of buildings, we will still invite him to summits, to negotiations, everything,’” Kordynovska said.